 What is hypertension?

-It’s estimated that a third of adults in the UK.
+It’s estimated to affect a third of adults in the UK.
 It is often known as the ‘silent killer’ as it rarely has noticeable symptoms yet if left untreated, can increase your risk of heart attacks or strokes.

 Blood pressure is assessed by recording two numbers.
 Systolic pressure is the higher number and is the force at which the heart pumps blood around the body.
 Diastolic pressure, which is the lower number, is the resistance to blood flow.